ysz951/enjoy-cook-app/README.md

 This is the front end for `Enjoy Cook`.
 The back end can be found at https://github.com/ysz951/enjoy-cook-api.

 ## Features
-* Search recipes by categories or the key word.
+* Search recipes by category or keyword.
 * Easy to log in and register.
 * Add the recipes you like to your favorites link.
 * Display the number of comments of the recipe in real time.